Fresno, California: History

 The original inhabitants of the San Joaquin Valley region were the Yokuts people and Miwok people, who engaged in trading with other Californian tribes of Native Americans including coastal peoples such as the Chumash of the Central California coast, with whom they are thought to have traded plant and animal products.

 The first European to enter the San Joaquin Valley was Pedro Fages in 1772.
-The county of Fresno was formed in 1856 after the California Gold Rush.
-It was named for the abundant ash trees (Spanish: fresno) lining the San Joaquin River.
+The county of Fresno was formed in 1856 after the California Gold Rush and was named for the abundant ash trees (Spanish: fresno) lining the San Joaquin River.

 The San Joaquin River flooded on December 24, 1867, inundating Millerton.
 Some residents rebuilt, others moved.
 Flooding also destroyed the town of Scottsburg on the nearby Kings River that winter.
 Rebuilt on higher ground, Scottsburg was renamed Centerville.

 In 1867, Anthony Easterby purchased land bounded by the present Chestnut, Belmont, Clovis and California avenues, that today is called the Sunnyside district.
-Unable to grow wheat for lack of water, he hired sheep man Moses Church in 1871 to create an irrigation system.
+Unable to grow wheat for lack of water, he hired sheep man Moses Church in 1870 to create an irrigation system.
 Building new canals and purchasing existing ditches, Church then formed the Fresno Canal and Irrigation Company, a predecessor of the Fresno Irrigation District.

 In 1872, the Central Pacific Railroad established a station near Easterby's—by now a hugely productive wheat farm—for its new Southern Pacific line.
 Soon there was a store near the station and the store grew into the town of Fresno Station, later called Fresno.
 At that time, Mariposa street was the main artery, a rough dusty or muddy depression.
 Many Millerton residents, drawn by the convenience of the railroad and worried about flooding, moved to the new community.
 Fresno became an incorporated city in 1885.
 In 1903, the faltering San Joaquin Power Company was renamed the San Joaquin Light and Power Corporation and included the Fresno City Water Company and the Fresno City Railway.
 By 1931 the railway, now known as the Fresno Traction Company, operated 47 streetcars over 49 miles of track.

-In 1865, William Helm brought his sheep to Fresno county, which was then a vast space of open land.
-By 1877, Helm made Fresno his home with a five-acre tract of land at the corner of Fresno and R streets.
-Helm was the largest individual sheep grower in Fresno County.